dapr/docs/daprdocs/content/en/reference/environment/_index.md

 weight: 300
 ---

-Following table lists the environment variables used by the Dapr runtime, CLI, or your applications:
+The following table lists the environment variables used by the Dapr runtime, CLI, or from within your application:

 | Environment Variable             | Used By          | Description |
 |----------------------------------|------------------|-------------|